Hamagistral/VCT2023-Kafka-AWS/README.md

 1. Kafka Server and Zookeeper running on an AWS EC2 instance.
 2. Kafka Producer to stream real-time data.
 3. Kafka Consumer to consume the real-time data.
-4. Data stored in JSON files and uploaded to an S3 Bucket.
+4. Store data in JSON files and upload them to an S3 Bucket.
 5. AWS Glue Crawler to crawl the S3 Bucket and create a table in AWS Athena.
 6. SQL analysis using AWS Athena to gain insights into the data.